Symfomany/prez/README.md

-Prez Project in SYmfony 2
+Prez Project in Symfony 2
 ========================

 Projet d'apprentissage Symfony 2 for Presentation